Stonelaw F.C.: History

-Clarkston gained revenge over Stonelaw in the first round of the 1879–80, with a 2–1 win, the first goal scored after the goalkeeper dropped the ball when charged by Forsyth, and Sturton poking the loose ball home.
-A month later, the club was one of the 16 founder members of the Lanarkshire Football Association, the club finishing third in the balloting for membership on the executive committee.
+Clarkston gained revenge over Stonelaw in the first round of the 1879–80 with a 2–1 win, the first goal scored after the goalkeeper dropped the ball when charged by Forsyth, and Sturton poking the loose ball home.
+A month later, the club was one of the 16 founder members of the Lanarkshire Football Association, finishing third in the balloting for membership on the executive committee.

 The association set up the first Lanarkshire Cup that season, and Stonelaw became the first Lanarkshire champions.
 Unusually, Stonelaw played Hamilton Academical in two rounds of the competition, as the rules of the competition followed those of the Scottish Cup, in that, if clubs drew twice, they both advanced to the next drawing, and the clubs played out two draws in the second round.
 The clubs met again three rounds later, in the semi-final, the original attempt at playing out the tie being abandoned just before half-time (with Stonelaw 1–0 up) because of a broken leg to the Acas' Alexander Brown, and with Stonelaw already down to ten men because of an injury to Gilchrist.
-Stonelaw returned to Hamilton for a re-play and won 3–0.
+Stonelaw returned to Hamilton for a replay and won 3–0.

-The final was also played at the Acas' ground, against Shotts F.C., and Stonelaw took the lead through an own goal, Menzies securing the game with a second before half-time.
+The final was also played at the Acas' ground, against Shotts, and Stonelaw took the lead through an own goal, Menzies securing the game with a second before half-time.
 There was however some dark whispering that Stonelaw had relied on seven guest players for the final, and, perhaps backing up those rumours, the club never seems to have played a competitive match again; it scratched from its defence of the trophy and from its final two Scottish Cup entries.
+The name was revived in 1887 briefly by a new club which included Stonelaw's goalkeeper Gilzean in its new incarnation.

 Colours

-The club wore blue jerseys and white knickers.
+The club wore blue jerseys, white knickers, and blue hose, with a Victoria cross on the shirt.